-Therefore, arise today and begin to receive, draw and appropriate grace upon grace from the fullness of Jesus Christ by diligently and constantly beholding the glory of the Lord Jesus Christ in the mirror of God’s Word and meditating on the gospel of the grace of our Lord Jesus Christ.
+Therefore, arise today and begin to receive, draw and appropriate grace upon grace from the fullness of Jesus Christ by diligently and constantly beholding the glory of the Lord Jesus Christ in the mirror of God’s Word and growing in the grace and knowledge of our Lord Jesus Christ.

-As you begin to do this, you will undoubtedly without any stress or strain be transformed into Christ’s likeness from glory to glory by the Spirit of God.
+As you begin to do this, you will undoubtedly be transformed into Christ’s likeness from glory to glory by the Spirit of God without any stress or strain.